-If the arbitral award was rendered against the state, the petitioner must also demonstrate that the award does not contravene any constitutional, treaty, or legal provision.
+If the arbitral award was rendered against the state, the petitioner must also demonstrate that the award does not contravene any constitutional, treaty or legal provision.

-Once the competent court decided favourably on the recognition, the petitioner must file an enforcement petition before the correspondent trial judge according to the procedure indicated for domestic awards.
+Once the competent court has decided favourably on the recognition, the petitioner must file an enforcement petition before the correspondent trial judge, according to the procedure indicated for domestic awards issued in Ecuador.

-Recently, the Ecuadorian Assembly enacted LIPI, which amended all the mentioned provisions about recognition and enforcement of foreign awards and judgments, eliminating the words 'arbitral award' in all of them.
-In this way, LIPI made the recognition and enforcement procedure set out in the GOCP inapplicable for foreign arbitral awards
+In 2018, the Ecuadorian Assembly enacted LIPI.
+LIPI amended all the previously described GOCP provisions on the recognition and enforcement of foreign awards and judgments, eliminating the words 'arbitral award' in all of them.
+In this way, it made the recognition and enforcement procedure set out in the GOCP inapplicable for foreign arbitral awards.

-Additionally, LIPI reinstated the last paragraph of article 42 of the Ecuadorian Arbitration and Mediation Law, which provided that the enforcement procedure for international awards would be the same as the one for domestic awards.
+Additionally, LIPI reinstated the last paragraph of article 42 of the Arbitration and Mediation Law (LAM), which provided that the enforcement procedure for international awards would be the same as the one for domestic awards.
 This article was repealed in May 2015 with the promulgation of the GOCP rules mentioned above and has since been brought back into force.

-Therefore, as a matter of Ecuadorian law, an award rendered under by an international arbitration tribunal will be directly enforced by means of the executive process established under the GOCP without the need for a previous recognition phase.
+Therefore, as a matter of Ecuadorian law, an award rendered under by an international arbitration tribunal will be directly enforced by means of the executive process established under the GOCP, without the need for a previous recognition phase.

-This is consistent with article 7 of the New York Convention, under which local provisions are applicable in cases where the result is more favourable than the Convention itself.
+This is consistent with article 7 of the NewYork Convention, under which local provisions are applicable in cases where the result is more favourable than the Convention itself.